-Trump Presents HImself as Victim in Reelection Bid
+Trump Presents Himself as Victim in Reelection Bid

-"Together we stared down a broken political establishment and we restored government by and for the people," Trump said, adding "as long as you keep this team in place, we have a tremendous way to go.
-Our future has never looked brighter or sharper."
+'Together we stared down a broken political establishment and we restored government by and for the people,' Trump said at his first official rally for 2020.

 U.S. President Donald Trump has formally launched his 2020 reelection campaign this week as seeks to once again defeat the Democratic Party for the presidency.